-We are committed to the elimination of gestation stalls for sows and have converted 100% of our owned sow spaces (69,850 sow spaces) to our Advanced Open Sow Housing system as of the end of 2021.
-In this system, sows are returned to group housing shortly after breeding, allowing them to spend the full gestation period in group housing, free to roam and socialize with other sows.
-Our recently acquired sow barns house sows in groups and will be converted to our Advanced Open Sow Housing system.
+We are committed to the elimination of gestation stalls for sows, and 100% of our owned sow spaces meet open sow housing standards in accordance with the NFACC Code of Practice and Canadian Pork Excellence PigCARE program.
+We are proud to have achieved our leading goal of converting all our owned sow spaces (69,850 sow spaces) to our Advanced Open Sow Housing system as of the end of 2021, which now represents 93% of our sow spaces following the acquisition of additional sow barns.
+In our Advanced Open Sow Housing System, sows are returned to group housing shortly after breeding, allowing them to spend the full gestation period in group housing, free to roam and socialize with other sows, and preventing the need for free access stalls during gestation.
+Our large group sizes ensure that each sow has access to a large amount of available pen space in which to move and exercise, and a stable social group with which to bond.
 Read more about our Advanced Open Sow Housing system.

-We are supportive of efforts by NFACC and the Canadian Pork Council to require all Canadian pig farmers to implement loose sow housing.
+We are supportive of efforts by NFACC and the Canadian Pork Council to require all Canadian pig farmers to implement open sow housing.
 Group housed pigs and sows in Canada must be provided with space allowances as defined in the Canadian Pork Excellence PigCARE program, which is based on the NFACC Code of Practice for the Care and Handling of Pigs.
 Compliance with either the Canadian Pork Excellence PigCARE program or CQA[®] (Canadian Quality Assurance)/ACA[TM] (Animal Care Assessment) program is mandatory for all pig farmers supplying federally licensed establishments.
+We expect that independent commercial hog farmers in Canada will convert to group sow housing by July 1st, 2029, in accordance with the Canadian Pork Excellence PigCARE program.
+Maple Leaf's goal is to source 100% of hogs from group sow housing systems and will continue working with suppliers to achieve that goal, and report our progress on an annual basis.